FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 │   │   │   ├── ssl.key         # ssl certificate private key
 │   │   │   ├── ssl.nodeid
 │   │   │   ├── tars.conf       # For more information about the configuration of the tars.conf server, see Tars.conf
-│   │   │   └── tars_proxy.ini  # For details about the configuration of the tars client connection, see the configuration description of tars _ proxy.ini.
+│   │   │   └── tars_proxy.ini  # For details about the configuration of the tars client connection, see the configuration description of tars _ proxy.ini
 │   │   ├── start.sh    # Startup Script
 │   │   └── stop.sh     # Stop Script
 │   ├── start_all.sh        # Start script to start all service nodes
 │   └── stop_all.sh         # Stop script to stop all service nodes
 ├── chain0
 │   ├── agencyA_tars_proxy.ini                # An additional backup of the agency A tars _ proxy.ini.
 The tars _ proxy.ini of each service node in the agency needs to be consistent.
 After the service node changes such as scaling up or scaling down, all services need to update the configuration file and restart
-│   ├── agencyB_tars_proxy.ini                # Agency B extra backup of tars _ proxy.ini, each service node within the agency tars _ proxy.ini needs to be consistent, after the expansion or contraction of service node changes, all services need to update the configuration file, and then restart.
+│   ├── agencyB_tars_proxy.ini                # Agency B extra backup of tars _ proxy.ini, each service node within the agency tars _ proxy.ini needs to be consistent, after the expansion or contraction of service node changes, all services need to update the configuration file, and then restart
 │   └── group0
 │       ├── agencyAgroup0node0BcosNodeService # node agencyAgroup0node0BcosNodeService
 │       │   ├── config.genesis                  # The node creation block file, which is an important file.
-This file is required for node expansion in a group.
+This file is required for node expansion in a group
 │       │   ├── config.ini                      # The node configuration file, which is the same file as the node service conf / config.ini
 │       │   ├── node.nodeid                     # Node nodeid, used when registering or exiting a node
 │       │   └── node.pem                        # The node private key file.
-The consensus module is used for message signing and signature verification.
+The consensus module is used for message signing and signature verification
 │       ├── agencyBgroup0node0BcosNodeService # node agencyBgroup0node0BcosNodeService
 │       │   ├── config.genesis                  # The node creation block file, which is required when new nodes are expanded in the group
 │       │   ├── config.ini                      # The node configuration file, which is the same file as the node service conf / config.ini
 │       │   ├── node.nodeid                     # Node nodeid, used when registering or exiting a node
 │       │   └── node.pem                        # The node private key file.
-The consensus module is used for message signing and signature verification.
+The consensus module is used for message signing and signature verification
 │       └── config.genesis
-├── gateway     # Gateway service root certificate directory, which is used to issue certificates for new gateway service nodes when they are expanded.
+├── gateway     # Gateway service root certificate directory, which is used to issue certificates for new gateway service nodes when they are expanded
 │   └── chain0
 │       └── ca
 │           ├── ca.crt